 These soft and buttery sugar cookies are the perfect sugar cookie for you every need.
-When cut they keep their edges and do not spread.
-They are just the perfect sweetness to be eaten with or without icing.Â
+Made with powdered sugar these are the most tender cookies and they are just the perfect sweetness to be eaten with or without icing.

 Ah the sugar cookie.
 This is one of my favorite cookies to make during the holiday season.
 Along with the snickerdoodle you cannot go wrong during the holidays.
 With its light and buttery flavor and ability to hold its shape make this cookie perfect for decoration.
+They are easy to make and the batch is easily scalable so you can make all you need for your holiday baking or just because in one fell swoop.
+They make for a great activity with the family and plus the decorating part is so much fun>

 -